voder-ai/create-fastify-ts/user-docs/SECURITY.md

 ## Current Capabilities and Limitations

-At this early stage, there are two distinct contexts to consider:

-- The **internal stub server** used by this package (for smoke tests and health checks) exposes:
-  - `GET /health` – returns a JSON payload such as `{ "status": "ok" }`.
-- A **freshly generated project** created via `npm init @voder-ai/fastify-ts` instead exposes:
+A **freshly generated project** created via `npm init @voder-ai/fastify-ts` exposes:

 - `GET /` – returns a Hello World JSON payload such as `{ "message": "Hello World from Fastify + TypeScript!" }`.
 - `GET /health` – returns a JSON payload such as `{ "status": "ok" }`.

-In a freshly generated project, the `GET /` Hello World endpoint and the `GET /health` health check endpoint are currently the only application endpoints.
+The `GET /` Hello World endpoint and the `GET /health` health check endpoint are currently the only application endpoints in generated projects.

 There are currently **no** authenticated endpoints, no image-upload functionality, and no persistent storage.
 As a result: